alec-shute/bollinger-bands/README.md

 Run `examples.py` to see a working example of the code.

+## Disclaimer

+This project is for educational purposes only.
+It demonstrates how to build and evaluate a basic trading strategy using Bollinger Bands.
+The strategy is not optimized for live trading and is unlikely to be profitable in real-world market conditions without significant refinement.

 ## License

 This project is licensed under the MIT License.